Why should You practice Yoga?

 And I would partly agree (for about ⅛ part) that yoga is an asana or posture practice.
 Plus, about 7 other practices like ethical principles, self-observation, breath control, concentration, sense withdrawal, meditation, and a state of joy and peace called Samadhi.
 Samadhi is the state of realising the pure essence of all that exists.
 This is the quoted state of universal love in many re-shareable social media posts that you might have seen.
 Yogis believe that through practicing all aspects of yoga, you could reach a state of being connected with the universe and God no matter what is your religion.
 This realisation is the state of pure joy, love, and peace that comes from within.

-So how is all of this related to you and why should you bother about yoga at all?
+So how this applies to you and why should you bother about yoga at all?

 In the times of ever-growing prices, the never-ending race for success, and ever-changing fashion trends of almost anything, yoga has a lot to offer for your wellbeing, health, lasting sense of happiness, belonging, peace, and love.